-(Originally written for and published in San Diego Family Magazine, April, 2012)
+(Originally published in San Diego Family Magazine, April 2012)

 We all do it, whether we have kids or not – judge parenting.
 If you are a parent, chances are good that someone thinks you’re not doing it the way they would.
 While us parents are tossed around by public opinion – from being a working mom to how our tired and hungry children behave in public – there is still nothing more annoying than the opinion of the childless.